Conditional Route Advertisement over Redundant Ethernet Interfaces

 The current child interface of the redundant Ethernet interface is active at node 0 (as specified by the

-Note that a route might have multiple equal-cost next hops, and those next hops might be redundant Ethernet interfaces, regular interfaces, or a combination of both.
-The route still satisfies the requirement that it has a redundant Ethernet interface as its next hop.
+Note that a route might have multiple equal-cost next hops, which may include redundant Ethernet interfaces, regular interfaces, or a combination of both.
+In such cases, the route still meets the the requirement of having a redundant Ethernet interface as one of its next hops.

-The OSPF routes have a redundant Ethernet interface as their next hop.
+The OSPF routes have a redundant Ethernet interface as its next hop.

-The current child interface of the redundant Ethernet interface is currently active at node 0.
+The current active child interface of the redundant Ethernet interface resides on node 0.

-You must also create and apply a separate policy statement for the other BGP session by using this same process.
+You must create and apply a separate policy statement for the other BGP session by following the same process.

-In addition to the BGP MED attribute, you can define additional BGP attributes, such as origin-code, as-path, and community.
+In addition to the BGP MED attribute, you can configure

 Configuration